rgorai/eslint-config/README.md

 # Ron Gorai's Configuration for ESLint, Stylelint, and Prettier

-Use my ESLint, Stylelint, and Prettier settings in your project and lint your codebase on demand with a simple package script.
+Use my ESLint, Stylelint, and Prettier settings in your project and lint your codebase on demand with a simple CLI command.

-## Prequisites
+## Prerequisites
 This configuration is designed to be used for TypeScript, React, SCSS, and Node.js, but could work for other configurations as well.

 ## Demo